 [BLANK]

-[ A double image of several squares fitted inside of each other in varying sizes, creating a telescoping effect.
+[ Artwork description: A double image of several squares fitted inside of each other in varying sizes, creating a telescoping effect.
 The colors of the two squares are solid.
 In order of largest square to smallest square, the colors on the right include dark teal, dark forest green, dark hunter green and black.
 The colors on the left include medium dandelion yellow, medium yellow-orange, dark yellow ochre and dark beige. ]

 Josef Albers